jmcvetta/golang-for-python-programmers/source/hello.rst

 --------------

-The ``go install`` command works like ``go build``, except instead of putting the binary file in the source code folder, it puts installs it to ``$GOPATH/bin``.
+The ``go install`` command works like ``go build``, except instead of putting the binary file in the source code folder, it installs it to ``$GOPATH/bin``.
 If ``$GOPATH/bin`` is on your ``$PATH``, your program will be available as a command after running ``go install``.